pryv/config-template-pryv.io/pryv.io/README.md

 ## Usage

+After you have adapted the configuration files and completed the installation details, copy the SSL certificate files (stored on 1Password) `DOMAIN-bundle.crt`, `DOMAIN-ca.pem`, `DOMAIN-cert.crt` and `DOMAIN-key.pem` into:
+- `core/nginx/conf/secret/`
+- `reg/nginx/conf/secret/`
+- `static/nginx/conf/secret/`

-After you have adapted the installation, use the following to install the services on the prepared machines.
+then use the following to install the services on the prepared machines.

 * Run `./script/build ${DOMAIN}` to generate archives `DOMAIN-ROLE.tgz` that you will copy to the corresponding machines (ROLE here is `reg`, `core` or `static`)
 * Extract the configuration files using `tar -xzf DOMAIN-ROLE.tgz`